-When the Alternative Strategies Fund and the High Income Fund use derivatives, each Fund will likely be required to provide margin or collateral; these practices are intended to satisfy contractual undertakings and regulatory requirements and will not prevent the Fund from incurring losses on derivatives.
+When the High Income Fund uses derivatives, the Fund will likely be required to provide margin or collateral; these practices are intended to satisfy contractual undertakings and regulatory requirements and will not prevent the Fund from incurring losses on derivatives.
 The need to provide margin or collateral could limit the Fund's ability to pursue other opportunities as they arise.
 Derivatives that have margin requirements involve the risk that if the Fund has insufficient cash or eligible margin securities to meet daily variation margin requirements, it may have to sell securities or other instruments from its portfolio at a time when it may be disadvantageous to do so.
 The Fund may remain obligated to meet margin requirements until a derivatives position is closed.